codedforfree/fe-mentor-Single-page-design-portfolio/README.md

-# Frontend Mentor - Project name
+# Frontend Mentor - Single-page design portfolio solution

-This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is a solution to the [Single-page design portfolio challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/singlepage-design-portfolio-2MMhyhfKVo).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents